EQC privacy breach affects 83,000

-The Earthquake Commission has revealed that the privacy breach last week was more than eight times larger than originally announced - affecting every claimant in the Canterbury home repair programme.
+The comments came after the Earthquake Commission revealed that the privacy breach last week was more than eight times larger than originally announced – affecting every claimant in the Canterbury home repair programme.

 This afternoon, EQC chief executive Ian Simpson said the data in the spreadsheet, emailed to a third party outside the organisation, could be manipulated to reveal the details of 98,000 claims from all 83,000 claimants.

-Originally, information from only 9700 people was said to be at risk in the breach, which happened on Friday morning.
+Originally, only 9700 people’s information was said to be at risk in the breach, which happened on Friday morning.

-Simpson said when the breach was announced to the media last week, it was not apparent the information on the other 73,000 claimants could be accessed using the spreadsheet's pivot table tool.
+Simpson said in Wellington today that when the breach was announced to media last week, it was not apparent the information on the other 73,000 claimants could be accessed using the spreadsheet's pivot table tool.

 The spreadsheet contained claim numbers and home addresses, but not names of those in the programme for homes requiring repairs costing between $15,000 and $100,000, he said.